General Rules & Information

 13.Any person infringing the Rules of the Association will be liable to be disqualified.

-14.Points for all Cups in the aggregate: First 5; Second 3; Third 1; All champions 3 points; Reserve Champion 1 point
+14.Points for all Cups in the aggregate: First 5; Second 3; Third 1; All champions 3 points; Reserve Champion 1 point.

 15.In the event of a tie for the Cup or trophy the winner will be the exhibitor with the greatest number of firsts (if there is a tie, this will be granted on points).

-16.The contents of this book have been carefully compiled and are believed to be correct but the Stewards and Committee will not be liable or responsible for any inaccuracy.
+16.The contents of this book have been carefully compiled and are believed to be correct, but the Stewards and Committee will not be liable or responsible for any inaccuracy.

 17. All Ponies and Horses shown in the Novice Classes must be shown in Snaffle bit only.

 18. Payments are to be made at time of entry.
-Otherwise entries will not be accepted.
+Otherwise, entries will not be accepted.
 Please make sure your entry fees are correct.

 19. This association endorses the use to the red/yellow card system. www.ras.org.nz

 20. All prize money must be collected on show day before 4pm.
-Money is not able to be paid out after Show Day.
+Unclaimed prize money will be forfeited at this point.

-22. Clean Sport: The use of tranquilisers, stimulants, or any other drugs capable of affecting the performance of horses and ponies is forbidden – see CS in Equestrian Rulebook
+22. Clean Sport: The use of tranquilisers, stimulants, or any other drugs capable of affecting the performance of horses and ponies is forbidden – see CS in Equestrian Rulebook.

 In the event that numbers are high - we reserve the right to restrict entries on classes.